seap-udea/MontuPython/README.md

 Star Kochab will be the closest to the pole at 1041 B.C.
 08-30 22:55:00.192000 (declination 83:30:4.833)
 ```

+### Other example scripts

+You will find a complete set of runable example notebooks in the )[Google Drive public repository of `Montu`](https://drive.google.com/drive/folders/11L59yZ3A1g1ZT7v_dLDPwLMnRMR-tFgE?usp=sharing).

 ## Advanced examples

 For a fully-fledged working example see `examples/montunctions.ipynb`.